 George Bush died of a cerebral hemorrhage on April 5, 1863.
 Isabella Bush died on September 12, 1866.
 Following George’s death, their eldest son William Owen Bush returned from Grand Mound, where he had a farm, to take over the Bush Prairie homestead, which he operated until his death in 1907.
 His brothers (of whom only Jackson married) also lived and worked the rest of their lives on the family land.
 Several of the brothers played active roles in Thurston county civic and political affairs.
 Owen Bush was an influential member of the first state legislature in 1889-90.
 Like his father an expert farmer, he became interested in competing in world's fairs and expositions, winning first-place awards at several for produce from the Bush Prairie farm.

 Owen Bush’s descendants owned at least some of the original homestead as late as the 1960s.
 Various implements and artifacts from the Bush farm are now held in the collection of the Washington State Capitol Museum in Olympia.
-Also in that collection is a series of five paintings by acclaimed artist Jacob Lawrence (1917-2000), a Washington state resident since 1971, depicting George Washington Bush’s journey by wagon train across the continent from Missouri to Bush Prairie.
+Also in that collection is the five-painting series George Washington Bush, created in 1973 by acclaimed artist Jacob Lawrence (1917-2000), a Washington state resident since 1971.
+Of necessity his likenesses of Bush are speculative -- no known image of Bush made in his lifetime exists.
+The widely circulated portrait sketch that accompanies this article is also a speculative rendering, created just four years before Lawrence's paintings by Los Angeles Times illustrator Sam Patrick.
+Nonetheless, Lawrence's paintings, based like much of his work on extensive research in African American history, vividly depict George Bush's journey by wagon train across the continent from Missouri to Bush Prairie.